python-odin/odin/docs/ref/mapping/classes.rst

             ('dob', None, 'date_of_birth'),
         )

+.. tip:: Use the :py:meth:`define` method to simplify the definition of mappings.
+It provides many sensible defaults.

 While the basic mapping only includes and source, action and destination definitions the mappings structure actually supports three additional boolean parameters.
 These are **to_list**, **bind** and **skip_if_none**.